amalg20/Enterprise-Java-Development-4.04/README.md

 # 1. Some information about the program

-## Did you use the same type of route to update patient information as to update an employee’s department?
+##  ِA. Did you use the same type of route to update patient information as to update an employee’s department?

 No, the paths for the given routes for changing patient data and altering a worker's department are distinct and use separate HTTP methods (PUT and PATCH).